quadient/evolve-script-module-examples/README.md

 ## How to build
 The examples are built via the swarm utility.
 For each example, use swarm to log in to Cloud and upload the script.
+In commandline switch to the folder of the example, e. g. [json-transform-example](json-transform-example) and run the following command:

 ```shell
 swarm login